creme332/invento/README.md

 | `POST /category/{id}/delete`     | POST request for deleting a category with ID `id`. |

 ## To-do
-- [ ] Require user authentication to delete item and category
-- [ ] Add loading animation
-- [ ] make website responsive
-- [ ] Create a common utils functiont to fetch items, categories.
-Create itemController and categoryController
+- [ ] Create a utils function to fetch items, categories
-- [ ] Add filtering options on item page
+- [ ] Sorting and filtering capabilities for items
 - [ ] Add image upload feature
 - [ ] Require user authentication to upload image
-- [ ] use typescript in backend
+- [ ] Use typescript in backend
-- [ ] Add page transitions with framer motion
-- [ ] Run lighthouse report on each page.
-Issues on items page:
-- [ ] Create dependency chart
 - [ ] Deploy frontend to firebase
-- [ ] Deploy backend to Render

-## References